SD-DEVSECOPS/Cheatsheet/Commands_Reference.md

   ```

 ---
-**Balkan Final Word:** Keep your shells stable, your enumeration deep, and don't panic.
+**Final Word:** Keep your shells stable, your enumeration deep, and don't panic.
 If one door is locked, check the window! 🚀